Decrease the percentage of individuals who do not have health insurances (Uninsured)

 WHY DOES THIS MATTER?

-Health insurance is critical in helping people receive the preventive and medical care they need to achieve and maintain good health.
-The nation’s uninsurance rate dropped significantly after the Affordable Care Act was enacted, yet nearly 28.2 million people a(2021) (as apposed to 29.6 million people during 2019) were still uninsured.
-In 2019, an analysis found that 73.7% of uninsured adults reported that they were uninsured because they could not afford health insurance.
+Health insurance is critical in helping people get the preventive and acute medical care they need to achieve and maintain good health.
+The nation’s uninsured rate dropped significantly after the Affordable Care Act was enacted, yet over 26.3 million people were still uninsured in 2022.
+In 2021, an analysis found that 69.6% of uninsured adults reported that they were uninsured because they could not afford health insurance.

 Compared with insured adults, uninsured adults have more health disadvantages, including:

-- Worse health outcomes and higher rates of mortality and premature death.
+- Higher rates of mortality and premature death.

-- Higher rates of cancer mortality and greater risk of a late-stage cancer diagnosis.
+- Higher rates of cancer mortality and greater risk of late-stage cancer diagnosis.

 - Inadequate access to quality care, including preventive services.

-- Expensive medical bills due to undiagnosed or untreated chronic conditions and more emergency room visits.
+- Expensive medical bills due to undiagnosed or untreated chronic conditions.

 One study estimated that adults ages 20 to 64 in three Medicaid expansion states experienced a 6% decline in all-cause mortality compared with adults living in demographically and economically similar states that did not expand Medicaid.
 This decline was largely from medical conditions that respond well to medical management, such as HIV, heart disease and diabetes.